 Metoprolol is in a group of medications called beta-blockers.
 Metoprolol relaxes the blood vessels and slows the heart rate.
 This helps to improve blood flow and decrease blood pressure.

-High blood pressure is a common disease.
+High blood pressure (hypertension) is a common disease.
 When left untreated, it can cause damage to the following: